-After the promulgation of the Constitution of India and it coming into effect on 26 January 1950, the issues pertaining to gaming were divided.
+After the promulgation of the Constitution of India and its coming into effect on 26 January 1950, the issues pertaining to gaming were divided.
 Betting and gambling were listed under Entry 34 of the State List (i.e., List II of the Seventh Schedule).
 This means that only the state legislature has the power to make laws pertaining to betting and gambling.
-Lotteries are mentioned in Entry 40, List 1 of the Union List, meaning that parliament of India is the appropriate body to make laws pertaining to lotteries.
+Lotteries are mentioned in Entry 40, List 1 of the Union List, meaning that the Parliament of India is the appropriate body to make laws pertaining to lotteries.
 In addition, the state legislature has the power under Entry 62 of the State List to make laws pertaining to taxation of betting and gambling.

 After the Constitution of India came into effect, most states adopted the principles of the Public Gambling Act 1857 with certain amendments, and each state has its own act on gambling.